Regulation of self-driving cars: Local approaches

+International agreements

+International agreements are agreement in which several states are parties.

+Two international agreements addressing automated vehicles are the Conventions on Road Traffic and the amendments to 1958 UNECE agreement, where a number of European states are member.

 Conventions on Road Traffic

-The Geneva Convention on Road Traffic subscribed to by over 101 countries worldwide, requires the driver to be 18 years old.
+The Geneva Convention on Road Traffic is subscribed to by over 101 countries worldwide, and requires the driver to be 18 years old.

 The 1968 Vienna Convention on Road Traffic, subscribed to by 83 countries worldwide, establishes principles to govern traffic laws.
 One of the fundamental principles of the convention had been the concept that a driver is always fully in control and responsible for the behaviour of a vehicle in traffic.

-In 2016, a reform of the convention has opened possibilities for automated features for ratified countries.
+In 2016, a reform of the convention opened the possibility of automated features in vehicles within the Vienna Convention's ratified countries.

-In January 2021, proposal of amendment to Article 1 and new Article 34 bis to the 1968 Vienna Convention on Road Traffic was transmitted to one-year period for acceptance.
+In January 2021, a proposal of amendment to Article 1 and a new Article 34 bis to the 1968 Vienna Convention on Road Traffic was transmitted for a one-year period for acceptance.

-By 14 January 2022, the amendment to the convention was accepted, for entry into force on 14 July 2022.
+By 14 January 2022, the amendment to the convention was accepted, entering into force on 14 July 2022.

 UNECE WP.29 GRVA

-In February 2018, UNECE's Inland Transport Committee (ITC) acknowledged the importance of WP.29 activities related to automated, autonomous and connected vehicles and requested WP.29 to consider establishing a dedicated Working Party.
-Following the request, WP.29, at its June 2018 session, decided to convert the Working Party on Brakes and Running Gear (GRRF) into a new Working Party on Automated/Autonomous and Connected Vehicles (GRVA).
+In February 2018, UNECE's Inland Transport Committee (ITC) acknowledged the importance of the World Forum for Harmonization of Vehicle Regulations (WP.29) activities related to automated, autonomous and connected vehicles, and requested WP.29 to consider establishing a dedicated Working Party.
+At its June 2018 session WP.29 decided to convert the Working Party on Brakes and Running Gear (GRRF) into a new Working Party on Automated/Autonomous and Connected Vehicles (GRVA).
+The group deals with safety provisions related to the dynamics of vehicles (braking, steering), Advanced Driver Assistance Systems, Automated Driving Systems and well as cyber security provisions.

-In June 2020, WP.29 virtual meeting approved reports from GRVA about its fifth session on "automated/autonomous and connected vehicles" and sixth session on "cyber security and software updates".
+In June 2020, the WP.29 virtual meeting approved reports from GRVA about its fifth session on "automated/autonomous and connected vehicles" and sixth session on "cyber security and software updates".
 The new Regulation on cyber security has been allocated as Regulation 155 and the new Regulation on software updates has been allocated as Regulation 156.

-In this way, UN regulation on Level 3 was established.
+In this way, UN regulation on SAE Level 3 was established.

 In March 2021, the following UNECE regulations were published: